regro/regolith/docs/collections.rst

      "syllabus": str,  # syllabus file name in store, optional "weights": {str: float},  # mapping from assignment category name
                                # to fraction of final grade.
-    }
+     "active": bool,  # whether  or not the course is actively being taught }